Fleet Mechanic: Job Description and Career Outlook

 In addition to training, certification from the National Institute for Automotive Service Excellence (ASE) is preferred for fleet technicians.
 ASE is the standard service technician credential for both automotive and diesel service technicians.
 Many fleet technicians get ASE certified while working, since certification requires two years of work experience.

-Fleet mechanics who want to continue to work for their current company can progress in their role by becoming a fleet manager.
-A fleet manager is responsible for other fleet mechanics on the team.
+Fleet mechanics who want to continue to work for their current company can progress in their role by becoming a fleet manager.77 A fleet manager is responsible for other fleet mechanics on the team.

 Want to learn more?
-Give us a call at 1-800-834-7308 or head to our website to request information.
+Give us a call at 1-800-834-7308 or request information.

 UTI Campuses That Offer Automotive Technician Training